Free Tainted Drywall Inspection with Home Inspection for Homes Built Between 2004 – 2007. A $350 Savings!

-Chinese drywall is a defective or tainted drywall imported from China.
-Not all drywall manufactured from china is tainted.
+Chinese drywall is defective or tainted drywall imported from China.
+Not all drywall manufactured in china is tainted.
 Some defective drywall is not stamped at all and there are a few reported cases where defective drywall bears the name of a U.S. company.
 It is unknown whether the drywall was actually manufactured in the U.S. or made in China and re-branded here.
-See our Chinese Drywall Inspection from you tube below.
+See our Chinese Drywall Inspection from youtube below.

 The Hillsborough County Property Appraiser’s Office is evaluating homes and offering a discount of up to 50 percent of the value, depending on the severity of the drywall problem.

 The value of the land would not be included in the deduction.
 Homeowners can call the office at (813) 272-6100 to inquire about the deduction.